Article Category: Advice

 To clarify "what do you mean by IFSC code", it functions as a routing reference.
 When a transfer is initiated, the code helps the banking system identify the receiving branch and process the transaction accordingly.

-Every IFSC code follows a standard format:
+Every IFSC code follows a standard format with three distinct components:

 For example, in HDFC0001234: